Happy birthday Quasi

 1997 - Bjørn Tore Kvarme made his reds bow in a 3-0 defeat of Aston Villa at Anfield, as Jamie Carragher headed the opener with his first ever senior goal on his first start.
 Stan Collymore and Robbie Fowler were also on the scoresheet.

-1936 – Outside-right Billy Harthill debuted in our goalless top-flight fixture at Grimsby Town.
+1936 – Outside-right Billy Hartill debuted in our goalless top-flight fixture at Grimsby Town, with pat Glover missing a penalty for the home side.

 The sheriff departs